 Castello

-Castello is useful when you want Venice to slow down.
-It suits travelers who like wandering with a purpose but do not need every block to deliver a headline sight.
+Castello is useful when you want Venice to slow down and open out.
+It suits travelers who like wandering with a purpose but do not need every block to deliver a headline sight, and it becomes especially important when the Biennale, Arsenale or Giardini are part of the trip.

 Quieter residential streets